-Visual learners prefer to have information presented as graphics or pictures because it is easier for them to absorb and remember.
-These learners are very attuned to colour, brightness and contrast due to their preference for visual images.
+Other dominant learning styles include auditory (sound) and kinaesthetic (touch).
+In contrast to these styles of learning, visual learners like to have information presented in graphic or picture form because it is easier for them to absorb and remember.
+Many are highly attuned to colour, brightness and contrast.

-Mainstream education generally caters well to visual learners, but students with this learning style can sometimes struggle when studying alone.
+Mainstream education caters well to visual learners, but those with this learning style can sometimes struggle when studying alone.

-Using a colour code when studying is very beneficial for visual learners.
+Using a colour code when studying is very beneficial for students with visual learner characteristics.
 This code can be applied to notes and handouts, or to highlight certain themes.
 The more visually stimulating learning materials are, the more effective they will be.

 Colourful sticky notes, highlighters, dividers and pens are all useful tools for these learners.
-It’s also a good idea to invest in attractive stationary to get the brain fired up for learning.
+It’s also a good idea to invest in attractive stationery to get the brain fired up for learning.

 Visual learners should seek out information presented in the form of pie charts, graphs and diagrams when studying.
 Instead of copying or summarising notes, it’s very helpful for these learners to create their own representations.

-Flashcards can be used in a variety ways to help visual learners revise and retain knowledge.
-There are many free flashcards available online or templates which students can use to type up cards.
-Alternatively, students can make their own cards from scratch with some sheets of cardboard and coloured pens.
-This is a fun activity for younger students.
+Flashcards can be used in a variety of ways to help visual learners revise and retain knowledge.
+There are many free flashcards available online or templates that students can use to make their own cards.
+Alternatively, students can make their own cards with some sheets of cardboard and coloured pens.
+This is a great activity for younger students.

-As visual learners are highly aware of their physical environment, they are more affected by a messy, uninviting study area.
+As people with visual learner characteristics are highly aware of their physical environment, they are more affected by a messy, uninviting study area.
 This can influence their motivation and concentration.

-To ensure they feel good about getting stuck into the books, these learners need to have a neat, organised desk and a pleasant room to study in.
+To ensure they feel good about getting stuck into the books, students with visual learning styles need to have a neat, organised desk and a pleasant room to study in.
 It’s helpful to hang a visual planner on the wall and put inspirational quotes and pictures in prominent places.

-Students with a visual preference love watching videos because this is an enjoyable and stimulating way for them to study.
+Another of the best ways to study for visual learners is by watching videos.
 Fortunately, there are many videos available online in all subject areas which students can use to revise.

 While many of these videos are free, the quality varies.
 Teachers can give recommendations, and most would be happy to provide a list of resources.